briehman/pta-phonebook/README.md

 Review the resulting file to ensure it is accurate.
 Check for glaring errors and have a second set of eyes look it over.

-Once ready, send it to the Membership committee chairperson to distribute to the PTA members.
+Upload the files to the WHS PTA Google Drive under the Phone Book folder and a subfolder for the appropriate year.
+Reach out to the Membership committee chairperson who will email it to the PTA members.

 For the students, Mr. Hoganson owns Graphic Arts Services and prints four copies to give to the cover artwork contest winners.
 Mrs. Hoganson distributes